lspector/lspector.github.io/publications.md

 Spector, L. 2002\.
 Book Review: The Quest for the Quantum Computer, by J. Brown.
 In _Genetic Programming and Evolvable Machines_, Vol. 3, No. 4, pp. 391-393.

 Spector, L., and A. Robinson.
 2002\.
 Genetic Programming and Autoconstructive Evolution with the Push Programming Language.
-In _Genetic Programming and Evolvable Machines_, Vol. 3, No. 1, pp. 7-40\. ([pdf](http://faculty.hampshire.edu/lspector/pubs/push-gpem-final.pdf))
+In _Genetic Programming and Evolvable Machines_, Vol. 3, No. 1, pp. 7-40\. ([Full text](https://rdcu.be/dNGAG), [pdf](http://faculty.hampshire.edu/lspector/pubs/push-gpem-final.pdf))

 Spector, L. 2002\.
 Hierarchy Helps it Work That Way.
 In _Philosophical Psychology_, Vol. 15, No. 2 (June, 2002), pp. 109-117\. ([pdf](http://faculty.hampshire.edu/lspector/pubs/spector-hierarchy.pdf))